dgaitsgo/info-vis-volkswagen/README.md

 ### Landing Page
 Entering our website or clicking on the VW-Group logo, located in the top left corner, you are presented an interactive 3D force-graph.
 It illustrates the network of the VW-Group and points out the relationships between the brands and models.
 You can hover over the spheres to see the label or drag them around and play with the physics.
 The graph itself is made with the force-graph component that was ported to react.
 We gathered all the possible models of a brand that exist across countries and stored them in a JSON.
-Therefore the used data is not live.
-We made this decision, because grabbing all the models of all countries is extremely expensive regarding the performance of our application.
-Also updating the data is not a big deal.
-Whenever a new model is published we can simply add it to the JSON.

 ### Country Selection
 With a click on the "Explore the Possibilities" title on the landing page or "Country" field of the navigation bar you are asked to select a country.
 The selected country determines the brands you can choose and the language of descriptions on the [configure page](#configure-your-model).
 We use the received ISO 3166-2 codes to give each country its corresponding flag.
 Once you click on one of the flags your country is selected and move on to the [Brand Selection](#brand-selection).